-Annual outdoor mass for married couples will be held on Sunday, July 23 at Loretto for ALL parishioners of the Altoona-Johnstown Diocese.
+Annual outdoor mass for married couples will be held on Sunday, July 15 at Loretto for ALL parishioners of the Altoona-Johnstown Diocese.
 Bishop Mark will be celebrant and homilist for the mass honoring those living the Sacrament of Marriage.

-Each Fall, two separate celebrations are held to pay tribute to couples celebrating milestone Wedding Anniversaries within that current year.
-One mass is held at the Cathedral in Altoona on Sunday, Sept.
+Each Fall, two separate celebrations will be held to pay tribute to couples celebrating milestone Wedding Anniversaries within that current year of 2018.
+One mass will be held at the Cathedral in Altoona on Sunday, Sept.
 9, 2018 and the other at St. John Gualbert Cathedral in Johnstown on Sunday, Sept.
 16, 2018.
 Bishop Mark will be the celebrant and homilist at the Masses.
 All participants receive a certificate.
 A light reception follows each event.